CartoDB/documentation/app/content/mapbox-gl/overview.md

 This example adds 3D terrain to a map using setTerrain with a raster-dem source.

 It uses exaggeration to exaggerate the height of the terrain.
-It also adds a sky layer that shows when the map is highly pitched.
+It also adds a sky layer that is shown when the map is highly pitched.

 <div class="example-map">
   <iframe